History of Japanese Americans in Portland, Oregon: Resettlement

 In Gresham, the Japanese Exclusion League held rallies for a law that would deny citizenship to those of Japanese descent.
 Hood River gained national notoriety when the local American Legion post removed the names of sixteen Nisei servicemen from a public honor roll and sponsored full-page newspaper ads warning "Japs are not wanted in Hood River."

 The Oregon Legislature passed an amended, more restrictive Alien Land Law in 1945, prohibiting Issei from living or working on farmland.
-In 1945 the Oregon House of Representatives also passed Joint Memorial No. 9, a statement calling on President Roosevelt to prevent the return of Japanese Americans.
+In 1945, the Oregon House of Representatives also passed Joint Memorial No. 9, a statement calling on President Roosevelt to prevent the return of Japanese Americans.

 This meant many families decided to start new lives in eastern locations, for example only about one-half of the Japanese from Portland returned to Portland.
 Housing discrimination forced many Japanese Americans into limited options.
-Many moved into Vanport, a 10,000-unit public housing project in North Portland that had been hastily assembled during the war to accommodate the thousands of wartime workers employed in Portland’s shipyards.
+Many moved into Vanport, a 10,000-unit public housing project in North Portland that had been hastily assembled during the war to accommodate the thousands of wartime workers employed in Portland's shipyards.

 Businesses and community organizations

-Portland's Buckman neighborhood is home to Ota Tofu Company, which opened in 1911 and has been described as the oldest existing tofu shop in the United States.
+Portland's Buckman neighborhood is home to Ota Tofu, which opened in 1911 and has been described as the oldest existing tofu shop in the United States.
 In 1998, the supermarket chain Uwajimaya opened its first store outside of Washington state near the Beaverton high-tech corridor.

-Japanese restaurants have included Afuri, Behind the Museum Café, Biwa, Boxer Ramen, Nimblefish, and Saburo's.
+Notable Japanese restaurants have included Afuri, Behind the Museum Café, Biwa, Bluefin Tuna and Sushi, Boxer Ramen, Hapa PDX, Murata, Nimblefish, Saburo's, Sushi Ichiban, Tokyo Sando, Yoko's, Yoshi's Sushi, and Zilla Sake.
 Kinboshi Ramen, a pair of ramen shops, operated as Marukin Ramen locations until 2021.

-The Japanese American Museum of Oregon was opened in May 2021 at the Naito Center on 411 NW Flanders Street, named for local Japanese-American businessman, civic leader, 442nd Infantry Regiment veteran, and philanthropist Bill Naito.
-The Government of Japan has an official Consular Office in downtown Portland at the Wells Fargo center near Terry Schrunk Plaza.
+The Japanese American Museum of Oregon was opened in May 2021 at the Naito Center on 411 NW Flanders Street, named for local Japanese-American businessman, civic leader, veteran, and philanthropist Bill Naito.
+The Government of Japan has an official Consular office in downtown Portland at the Wells Fargo Center near Terry Schrunk Plaza.

 Gardens and public monuments

 The Japanese American Historical Plaza and Bill of Rights Memorial was dedicated on August 3, 1990.
 Situated on the north end of Tom McCall Waterfront Park, the Plaza was designed by landscape architect Robert Murase and covers of 100 years of Japanese American history in Oregon.

-The Japanese American Museum of Oregon opened in 1998 (as the Oregon Nikkei Legacy Center) to preserve and share local Japanese American history and educate the public about the Japanese American experience during WWII.
+The Japanese American Museum of Oregon opened in 1998 (as the Oregon Nikkei Legacy Center) to preserve and share local Japanese American history and educate the public about the Japanese American experience during World War II.

 Friendship Circle, also installed along Waterfront Park, celebrates the sister city relationship between Portland and Sapporo.
 The artworks Festival Lanterns and Voices of Remembrance also commemorate Portland's Japanese American history.
 The Ainu and Native American power boards are installed outside the Oregon Convention Center.

 In 2013, the Portland Japanese Garden was deemed to be the finest public Japanese garden in North America out of more than 300 such gardens surveyed by Japanese garden experts.
-Iyo Stone is installed in the garden.